jensrossbach/node-red-contrib-chronos/README.md

 SOFTWARE.

 ## Attribution
+The following icons have been taken from Node-RED provided nodes:
+* Timer icon (delay node)
+* Switch icon (switch node)

-The following icons have been used from Flaticon:
+The following icons have been taken from Flaticon:
 * Hour glass icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
 * Funnel icon made by <a href="https://www.flaticon.com/free-icon/funnel_843709?term=filter&page=1&position=13" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>